 Describe the consultation or engagement you have performed or are intending to perform.
 Describe who was engaged or consulted.
-What was the outcome of the activity and how have the results influence doing?
-If no consultation or engagement is planned, please explain why. uenced what you ar
+What was the outcome of the activity and how have the results influenced what you are doing?
+If no consultation or engagement is planned, please explain why.